Clansman (military radio): Clansman audio gear

 A range of audio gear for use in various roles are commonly provided such as the Lightweight 'B' Vehicle and Infantry Headset (Headset BV and I), the Clansman Handset, a Pressel (Press to Talk or PTT) switch and the Audio Gear Staff User (AGS).
 The AGS featured Sonovalve technology – a feature designed to allow background noise into the headset through a special valve.
 In armoured fighting vehicles an Electronic Automatic Noise Reducing System was provided.

 Clansman accessories

 IBRU (Interconnecting Box Radio-rebroadcast Unit)

 Used in conjunction with the "Harness" point on VRC 353 and VRC 321 units, to operate 2 or more sets as a ReBroadcast ("rebro").
-This allows two or more networks, on different frequencies, to be combined, effectively increasing the ground size of the net.
+This quasi repeater function allows two or more networks, on different frequencies, to be combined, effectively increasing the ground size of the net.
 For instance, a vehicle using whip antennas may only be able to communicate 30 km; though placing a rebro vehicle 30 km away could extend this to 60 km by re-broadcasting the signal on a second net.
+On US systems, this functionality is/was called RETRANS (for retransmission).